Airs on a Shoestring

 Airs on a Shoestring was a British musical revue, first staged at the Royal Court Theatre in London on 22 April 1953.

-The show, described as "an intimate revue", was devised and directed by Laurier Lister.
+Described as "an intimate revue", the show was devised and directed by Laurier Lister.
 Cast members included Max Adrian, Madeleine Dring, Moyra Fraser, Betty Marsden, and Denis Quilley.
-Musical numbers included material by Michael Flanders and Donald Swann.
+Musical numbers featured material by Michael Flanders and Donald Swann.

-The show toured until March 1955, achieving a run of 772 performances.
+The show toured until March 1955, achieving a total of 772 performances.